Ricky Bell (running back)

 Ricky Lynn Bell (April 8, 1955 – November 28, 1984) was an American professional football player who was a running back for the Tampa Bay Buccaneers and San Diego Chargers of the National Football League (NFL).
-Bell was a star in college for the University of Southern California, gaining 1,875 yards rushing in his junior season.
-The #1 Overall Selection in the 1977 NFL Draft, Bell was inducted posthumously into the College Football Hall of Fame in 2004.
+Bell played college football for the USC Trojans, gaining 1,875 yards rushing in his junior season.
+The first overall pick in the 1977 NFL draft, Bell was inducted posthumously into the College Football Hall of Fame in 2004.

-Early years
+Early life

-Born in Houston, Texas, Bell moved to Los Angeles at age eleven and starred in football at its John C. Fremont High School.
+Born in Houston, Bell moved to Los Angeles at age eleven and starred in football at its John C. Fremont High School.

-Bell was the brother of Archie Bell, lead singer of the 1960s R & B group Archie Bell and the Drells and Jerry Bell, lead singer of the 1970s and 80s funk bands The Dazz Band and The New Birth.
-He was also the brother of Neekeita and Lamesia Bell.
+Bell was the brother of Archie Bell, lead singer of the 1960s R & B group Archie Bell & the Drells and Jerry Bell, lead singer of the 1970s and 80s funk bands New Birth and the Dazz Band.
+He was also the brother of Neekeita and Lamesia Bell; there were seven brothers in the family.

 College career

 Originally a linebacker, Bell first attracted notice during his sophomore season at USC in 1974 as a great blocker and between-the-tackles runner, sharing the position of fullback with David Farmer for the 10–1–1 national championship team (UPI) that defeated third-ranked Ohio State 18–17 in the Rose Bowl on New Year's Day.

 In 1975, the Trojans won their first seven games.
 Without a passing game to balance the offense, they struggled to an 8–4 record, but was capped with a victory over Texas A&M in the Liberty Bowl.
 During this season, Bell led the nation in rushing, gaining 1,875 yards, as he finished third in the voting for the Heisman Trophy and was a consensus All-American.

-Then in his senior season of 1976, Bell led the Trojans team to an 11–1 record, crowned by a 14–6 victory over the Michigan Wolverines in the Rose Bowl.
-Despite suffering nagging injuries that limited his playing time, Bell set the USC single-game rushing record of 347 yards against Washington State at the new Kingdome, and he was the runner-up for the Heisman, behind Tony Dorsett of Pittsburgh, the national champions.
+In his senior season of 1976, Bell led the Trojans team to an 11–1 record, crowned by a 14–6 victory over the Michigan Wolverines in the Rose Bowl.
+Despite suffering nagging injuries that limited his playing time, Bell set the USC single-game rushing record of 347 yards against Washington State at the new Kingdome; he was the runner-up for the Heisman, behind Tony Dorsett of Pittsburgh, the national champions.

 Bell was voted the player of the year in the Pacific-8 Conference in 1976.
-He was also awarded the 1976 W.J.
-Voit Memorial Trophy as the outstanding football player on the Pacific Coast and was again a consensus All-American.
+He was also awarded the 1976 W. J. Voit Memorial Trophy as the outstanding football player on the Pacific Coast and was again a consensus All-American.